Breaking

 The first time I needed Node.js streams in production, I was uploading 4 GB CSV exports from a logistics SaaS into S3 nightly.
 The naive version — read the file into memory, parse it, post the result — worked on the dev machine and OOM-killed the production worker the first night it ran.
 Switching to a stream pipeline (file → CSV parser → S3 upload) ran the same job in 90 seconds with peak memory of 30 MB.
 That gap is the entire reason streams exist.

 The article below is what I wish someone had handed me before that incident.
-Practical, working code on Node 20 LTS and Node 22, focused on the workloads streams actually solve in 2026: large file processing, S3 uploads, HTTP response transformation, and live data feeds.
-Async iterators and the Web Streams API get equal attention because in modern Node both are first-class.
+Practical, working code on Node 24 LTS and Node 26, focused on the workloads streams actually solve in 2026: large file processing, S3 uploads, HTTP response transformation, and live data feeds.
+Async iterators and the Web Streams API get equal attention because in current Node both are first-class.
+Custom stream implementations, flowing vs paused mode, encryption pipelines, and video streaming with range requests are all covered because competitors rank for those and our previous version skipped them.

 Quick start: stream a 1 GB file through a transform in 30 lines